 SVARA envisions a future in which liberatory expressions of Judaism equip individuals and communities to realize a just and healed world.
-As a learning community, we hold ourselves to a set of community norms to help shape a bet midrash experience that enables each person to be fully present, supported, and nurtured.
+As a learning community, we hold ourselves to a set of cultural norms to help shape a bet midrash experience that enables each person to be fully present, supported, and nurtured.

 We know that building a culture that is responsive, healing, and connective is not static work.
-And just as we approach our time in the bet midrash as a space to practice liberatory learning, we know the work of creating a community that is growthful and takes time and practice.
+And just as we approach our time in the bet midrash as a space to practice liberatory learning, we know the work of creating a community that is growthful takes time and practice.
 We hold the wisdom of bell hooks in our commitment to keep striving:

 “The classroom, with all its limitations, remains a location of possibility.
 In that field of possibility we have the opportunity to labor for freedom, to demand of ourselves and our comrades, an openness of mind and heart that allows us to face reality even as we collectively imagine ways to move beyond boundaries, to transgress.
 This is education as the practice of freedom.”